Canadian Broadcasting Corporation: Funding

 In 2015, the Liberal Party was returned to power.
-As part of its election platform, it promised to restore the $115 million of funding to the CBC that was cut by the Harper Government, over three years, and add $35 million, for a total extra funding of $150 million.
+As part of its election platform, it promised to restore $115 million of funding to the CBC that was cut by the Harper Government, over three years, and add $35 million, for a total extra funding of $150 million.

+However, it did not restore the funds that had been previously cut by successive governments since 1984.

 On November 28, 2016, the CBC issued a request for $400 million in additional funding, which it planned to use towards removing advertising from its television services, production and acquisition of Canadian content, and "additional funding of new investments to face consumer and technology disruption".

 The broadcaster argued that it had operated "[under] a business model and cultural policy framework that is profoundly broken", while other countries "[reaped] the benefits of strong, stable, well-funded public broadcasters".

-CBC has received $1.2 billion of annual public funding since fiscal 2018.
-Parliamentary funding increased to almost $1.4 billion for 2020–2021 to cover 'retroactive salary inflation' and potential issues arising from the pandemic.
-It returned to $1.2 billion the following year.